nandhakumar-kp-17805/app-access-log/Combination-Access-App-Log-Filters.md

 - **Upsert Record(s)** — Upsert requests are intentionally not saved to the access log.

 ### App Log — events never logged
-On Create - Field Rules, On Edit - Field Rules, On Create/Edit - Field Rules, SMS, App Creation using AI, Form Creation using AI, Deluge Assistance with AI, Delete Record.
+App Creation using AI, Form Creation using AI, Deluge Assistance with AI, Delete Record.

 ### App Log — events logged only under an AI category not shown in the Subtype dropdown
 Invoke AI Skill, Add Record, Update Record, Get Record.